AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Looping_Code/README.md

 In this exercise, we want you to print out a simple launch countdown to the output box, from 10 down to Blastoff.
 Specifically, we want you to:

 * Loop from 10 down to 0.
 We've provided you with an initializer -- `let i = 10;`.
-* For each iteration, create a new paragraph and appeend it to the output `<div>`, which we've selected using `const output = document.querySelector('.output');`.
+* For each iteration, create a new paragraph and append it to the output `<div>`, which we've selected using `const output = document.querySelector('.output');`.
 In comments, we've provided you with three code lines that need to be used somewhere inside the loop:
     - `const para = document.createElement('p');` -- creates a new paragraph.
     - `output.appendChild(para);` -- appends the paragraph to the output `<div>`.
     - `para.textContent =` -- makes the text inside the paragraph equal to whatever you put on the right-hand side, after the equals sign.